dnhansen/maths-resources/README.md

     The book starts with a chapter on set theory, functions and relations, and most importantly *category theory*.
 The latter is covered throughout the book as it becomes more and more important.
 The first section on category theory covers (locally small) categories, products and coproducts, universal properties, but that's it.

     Other than the categorical focus it is a very standard textbook.
 It covers groups, rings, modules, fields, and some homological algebra.
 The exposition is mostly excellent.
 The treatment of quotient groups is the best I have seen (Aluffi starts with the simple assumption that the natural map from the group to the quotient be a group homomorphism, and the requirement that the subgroup be normal arises naturally from this), and I am left wondering why I haven't seen any other authors take this approach.
 (I hope this is simply my lack of experience!)
+This is not to say that there isn't room for improvement, and I try to cover the conceptual holes in [my notes](https://github.com/dnhansen/aluffi-algebra).

     One thing that annoys me: The categorical approach could have been a bit more explicit, and I think some of the results would be more transparent with a slightly stronger background in category theory.
 For instance, group kernels are given by equalisers, but Aluffi doesn't use this word but simply describes the universal property.